Thresholds, valuations, and K-stability: Valuations computing the thresholds

 \subsection{Parameterizing filtrations}

-We now construct a space that parameterizes filtrations of $R(X,L)$.
-To have a manageable parameter space, we restrict ourselves to $\N$-filtrations $\cF$ of $R$ satisfying $T(\cF)\le1$.
+We now construct a space that parameterizes filtrations of $R(X,L)$. \footnote{See~\cite{Cod18} for a related, but different, construction that parameterizes limits of test configurations.} To have a manageable parameter space, we restrict ourselves to $\N$-filtrations $\cF$ of $R$ satisfying $T(\cF)\le1$.
 Such a filtration $\cF$ is given by the choice of a flag

 for each $m\in\N^*$ such that

 for all integers $0 \le p_1 \le m_1$ and $0 \le p_2 \le m_2$.

 Let $Fl_m$ denote the flag variety parameterizing flags of $R_m$ of the form~\eqref{e121}.
 In general, $Fl_m$ may have several connected components.
 On each component, the signature of the flag (that is, the sequence of dimensions of the elements of the flag) is constant.